 We may take CSS for granted, but it’s incredible to think about just how powerful it has become.
 What started as a simple way to style various design elements has evolved into so much more.
 We now use the language to handle tasks such as layouts and animation with ease – and without a second thought.

 Among the best examples of this trend are the bevy of pure CSS games that are popping up.
-They’re fun to play and give us a hint as to what can be achieved with a little creativity.
+They’re fun to play and give us a hint at what can be achieved with a bit of creativity.